Drip & espresso

 Weekend specials

-Saturday and Sunday only.
-Order biscuits and gravy by the half or whole.
-Or ask for The Dunn Deal: baguette and gravy, a regular favorite the weekend crowd lines up for.
+Saturday and Sunday.
+Biscuits and gravy by the half or whole.
+Or ask for the Dunn Deal — baguette and gravy, one of those orders regulars hand down to each other.

-Pair it with a cup of the morning roast and a pastry from the case.
-The kind of breakfast that turns Sunday into something.
+Pair it with the morning roast and something out of the case.
+The Sunday breakfast you don’t reschedule.

 They roast their own coffee and there are many options to choose from.
 Made fresh with locally sourced products.
 It is our go-to place.